talaendril/rust-nes-emulator/README.md

 NES Emulator written with this guide: https://bugzmanov.github.io/nes_ebook

 ## Requirements
-- rustc >= 1.68.2
+- rustc >= 1.68.2 with `stable-x86_64-pc-windows-gnu` toolchain (for proper linking without needing VS build tools)
 - SDL2 >= 2.0.8

 ## SDL2 Installation
-Follow guide here: https://crates.io/crates/sdl2
+Follow guide here: https://crates.io/crates/sdl2 Tested using the MSVC variant.

-## Caveats
+## Problems
-Currently I am using WSL for testing on my Win 10 machine which isn't ideal when I want to display a GUI application.
+### WSL
-So I am trying this workaround: https://www.reddit.com/r/bashonubuntuonwindows/comments/hvmc2t/gui_apps_in_wsl2/ (didn't work)
+WSL does not provide an easy way to show GUI apps.
+Using Xming and xterm might work but it would require more time to be put in.
-This workaround seems to cause a not insignificant input lag, so it might cause problems in the future.
+Another thing is the operting system.
+I am using Windows 10 and I hear that Windows 11 might be better suited for such a problem.
+I have tried this https://www.reddit.com/r/bashonubuntuonwindows/comments/hvmc2t/gui_apps_in_wsl2/ and it didn't work immediately.
+The basis of the problem is that SDL2 does not find an _available video device_ and thus panics.
-There might be a more efficient way to deal with this problem in Win 11.
+Input lag might also be a problem with this approach since just funnel the events back to Windows to show UI (I think anyway).

-`XDG_RUNTIME_DIR not set in the environment` is currently my error I need to fix
+`XDG_RUNTIME_DIR not set in the environment` was also an error thrown during WSL tryouts though that one might be easily fixable.